Fixing Sleep Issues with Bazzite on a Gigabyte Motherboard

 Here are the instructions to fix sleep in Bazzite, specific to the Gigabyte B550M DS3H:

-• Fire up the Linux terminal, and enter these commands:
+Fire up the Linux terminal, and get ready to enter some commands:

 [Service]